PuhongDuan/Hyperspectral-image-visualization-based-on-MPCNN/README.md

-# Multichannel Pulse-Coupled Neural Network-Based Hyperspectral Image Visualization
+# Matlab Code for Multichannel Pulse-Coupled Neural Network-Based Hyperspectral Image Visualization

-If you use this code, please cite this work as follows:
+# If you use this code, please cite this work as follows:
 @ARTICLE{8907846,
   author={P. {Duan} and X. {Kang} and S. {Li} and P. {Ghamisi}}, journal={IEEE Transactions on Geoscience and Remote Sensing},